 Map the Meal Gap

-New Mexico counties with the highest percentage of hungry children include:
+Top five New Mexico counties with the highest rate of hunger among the overall population and children:

 Torrance – 18.7%